flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ### Control over domain or repository

-The domain is constructed by reversing the components of the domain portion of the ID and converting underscores to dashes.
+The _domain_ is constructed by reversing the components of the domain portion of the ID and converting underscores to dashes.

-- The domain must be directly related to the project or the application being submitted and the author or the developer or the project must have control over the domain the corresponding URL must be reachable over HTTP(S).
+- The domain must be directly related to the project or the application being submitted and the author or the developer or the project must have control over the domain.
+The corresponding URL must be reachable over HTTP(S).

   [Verification](/docs/for-app-authors/verification) may require placing